On powers of the cover ideals of graphs: Abstract

 \section{Abstract}

 For a simple graph $G$, assume that $J(G)$ is the vertex cover ideal of $G$ and $J(G)^{(s)}$ is the $s$-th symbolic power of $J(G)$.
 We prove that $\reg(J(C)^{(s)})=\reg(J(C)^s)$ for all $s\geq 1$ and for all odd cycle $C$.
 For a simplicial complex $\Delta$, we show that if $I_{\Delta}^{\vee}$ is weakly polymatroidal (not necessarily generated in one degree) then $\Delta$ is vertex decomposable.
+Some evidences are provided that the converse conclusion of the above result also holds true if $\Delta$ is pure.
 Let $W=G^{\pi}$ be a fully clique-whiskering graph.
 We prove that $J(W)^s$ is weakly polymatroidal for all $s\geq 1$.
-Finally, we point out a gap in the proof of \cite[Theorem 4.3]{M} and give a revised proof for it.